codefresh-io/docs.codefresh.io/_docs/testing/test-reports.md

 ## Connecting your storage account

 As a first step you need a cloud bucket to store your test results.
-You can use Google or AWS or Azure for this purpose.
+You can use Google, AWS, Azure or MinIO for this purpose.
 Codefresh will create subfolders in the bucket with names from every build id.
 It will then upload the reports for that build to the respective folder.
 Multiple pipelines can use the same bucket.

 First go to your Account Configuration, by clicking on *Account Settings* on the left sidebar.
 On the first section called *Integrations* scroll down to *Cloud Storage*: